linode/docs/docs/guides/security/upgrading/migrating-from-centos-8-to-centos-stream/index.md

 The current version of CentOS Stream is version 8.
 However, CentOS Stream 9 is currently expected to be ready in mid-2021.
 The maintenance life cycle for legacy CentOS releases is changing as well.
 CentOS 8 updates continue until December 31, 2021, which is much earlier than previously planned.
 CentOS Linux 9 is canceled.
 However, updates for CentOS 7 continue as planned until mid-2024.

 {{< note >}}
-In software engineering terms, the upstream direction is closer to the original source code, while downstream components are typically forks, rebuilds, or customizations.
+In software engineering terms, the *upstream* direction is closer to the original source code, while *downstream* components are typically forks, rebuilds, or customizations.
 Previously, CentOS was built from RHEL and was downstream of it.
 However, CentOS is now upstream of RHEL.
 New versions of RHEL are based on CentOS Stream.
 {{< /note >}}

 ## Advantages and Disadvantages of CentOS Stream

-CentOS Stream has different benefits and risks than legacy CentOS.
-It might be more or less suitable depending on your circumstances.
-The stream could be very advantageous for some developers, while others might not notice much difference.
-However, CentOS Stream might not be as suitable for those who require a high degree of production certainty.
+CentOS Stream has different benefits and risks compared to legacy CentOS.
+Depending on your use case, CentOS Stream may be suitable for you.
+However, if you require a high degree of production stability, CentOS Stream might not be the appropriate choice.

 ### Advantages of CentOS Stream Compared to CentOS